mohamedsamirspot/Microservices-Infrastructure/README.md

 ```
 ## The push and commits pipelines are disabled so you need to run the pipeline manually and pass the env variable each time with the right value
 ![Image Description](screenshots/1.png)

+## Infrastructure Installation (Terraform)
+Running the terraform manifests that will create the following components in aws (terraform will use my aws credentials from my local creds)
+- vpc
+- subnets
+- eks cluster with karpenter (optional usage) restricted from my ip only